stevhliu/transformers/docs/source/en/chat_templating.md

 ## Model training

 Training a model with a chat template is a good way to ensure a chat template matches the tokens a model is trained on.
-Apply the chat template as a preprocessing step to your dataset.When training, set `add_generation_prompt=False` because the additional tokens to prompt an assistant response aren't helpful during training.
+Apply the chat template as a preprocessing step to your dataset.
+Set `add_generation_prompt=False` because the additional tokens to prompt an assistant response aren't helpful during training.

 An example of preprocessing a dataset with a chat template is shown below.